oatlog/oatlog/doc/presentation/main.typ

 // implementation high-level (we are relation, semi-naive, we uproot the old in with the new)
 // future work
 // (bonus) implementation details + show generated code.
-//
-//
-// == #TODO[THIS SLIDE IS AN OUTLINE]
-//
-// - Why e-graphs?
-//   - Formal rewriting systems 101
-//     - Used for compilers, computer algebra
-//     - Experiences *phase ordering problem* due to forgetfulness (non-commutativity, non-monotonicity)
-//   - E-graphs as a solution to forgetfulness, every rewrite simulaneously
-//     - Incl. walkthrough
-//   - But e-graphs are slow!
-// - Demo
-// - Benchmarks and implementation
-//   - Somewhat handwavey relational view, we don't really have time(?)
-//   - Not done, here are the current results
-//   - Compatibility, figures from report
-//   - Idea sketch, associative+commutative containers
-//   - Lots of details, what has been tried

 #TODO[GOAL: what problem is, possible solutions, what have we done, what we wnat to do.]